ripbergermax-coder/mind-scribe-40/README.md

 # Tacto Guide - AI-Powered RAG Chat Application

-An intelligent document-aware chat application built with React and Lovable Cloud, featuring advanced Retrieval Augmented Generation (RAG) capabilities powered by Weaviate vector database.
+An intelligent document-aware chat application built with n8n and Lovable Cloud, featuring advanced Retrieval Augmented Generation (RAG) capabilities powered by Weaviate vector database.
+We choosed to use only low/no code and vibe coding tools to have a look where the technology is right now and what can you build with it.
+Now we are really suprised what you can build with these tools.

 ## 🚀 Project Overview